 HOLISTIC HOUND HELPER DOGS

-When you book a program with me you often start working initially around my helper dogs - Bundy, Bane & Glory (recognise Bun & Bane from the Logo?).
+When you book a program with me you often start working initially around my helper dogs - Bundy, Glory, Ferris & Bane.

 Bundy, my main man.
-Bun is an 8 year old GSD x Mastiff and my first dog.
+Bun is a 10.5 year old GSD mix and my first dog.
 I have owned him since 4 months old, and he is the reason I started working with dogs (keep reading for more info!).
 He is my best friend, the only dog I have tattooed ;) And is my main helper dog for socialisation.
 Bundy is confident, has a presence about him yet shows balance in social interaction.
-Sometimes his goofy idiot nature still shines through, and he loves to stare at clients during sessions until they cave in and pat him.
+Sometimes his goofy idiot nature still shines through, and the only reason he agrees to come to work is to get pats off my clients ;) Bun is nearing retirement and I am using him less and less these days to give him a break, but as my known favourite dog (lol) he still comes out often.
+For fun we like to do some obedience & tracking - which is his favourite activity.

-Bane is a 4 year old Belgian Malinois.
+Bane is a 6 year old Belgian Malinois.
 He is crazy loco, especially for his frisbee.
-Bane helps as a decoy dog for the business as well as social helper at times (though, he isn't a social butterfly and normally prefers to do his own thing and have a sniff!).
+Bane helps as a decoy dog for the business and rarely as a social helper (though, he isn't a social butterfly and normally prefers to do his own thing and have a sniff!).
 He trains in a sport called Mondio with my partner for genetic fulfilment and is a beautiful, sweet natured boy wrapped up in a sharp, intense and confident package.
+He LOVES saying hi to little dogs, eating pillows and playing.

 WHERE IT ALL BEGAN...